7 Characteristics of a Culture of Engagement

 - Auditors do their LPAs on time

-- Action items and mitigations are completed in a timely manner
+- Action items and mitigations are completed in a timely manner to improve employee engagement

 7. Leadership Recognizes Good Work